EconometricInstitute/feb22012-programming-website/data/week5/5-maps.md

 <text-box variant='hint' name='Use a LinkedHashMap'>

-While a `HashMap` is usually quite efficient, the disadvantage is that the order of the key/value pairs may appear to change each time you re-run your program (although this depends a bit on the implementation of `hashCode` in the objects your add).
+Just like we can use a `LinkedHashSet` to maintain the order of objects in a `HashSet`, a `LinkedHashMap` maintains the order in which objects were added.
+This is contrary to a `HashMap`, where the order of the key/value pairs may appear to change each time you re-run your program.
-As an alternative, you can use the `LinkedHashMap`, which internally maintains both a `HashMap` that allows checking for quick containment, and a `LinkedList` that keeps track of the order in which keys were added to the map.
-The main convenience is that when you iterate through the key-value pairs in the `LinkedHashMap`, the order in which they were originally inserted is used rather than the random order in which the key-value pairs appear in the various buckets.

-The `LinkedHashMap` is a drop-in replacement for the `HashMap`.
-In you use the `Map` type to declare your variables, it is typically a matter of replacing a call to the constructor of `HashMap` with a call to the constructor of `LinkedHashMap`.
-For example, the following example always ensures that the Strings`"Hello"` and `"World!"` are always printed in that order.
+For example, the following example always ensures that `Poster : 23` and `Photo : 5` are always printed in that order:

 ```java
 Map<String,Integer> map = new LinkedHashMap<>();